mdjahidhasan009/SQL/join_.md

 | 3     | Tech      | 3     | Michael       | Williams     | 1357911131     | 1         | 2            | 600      | 12-05-2009     |
 | 3     | Tech      | 4     | Johnathon     | Smith        | 1212121212     | 2         | 1            | 500      | 24-07-2016     |

-Finally each expression used within the SELECT clause is evaluated to return our ﬁnal table:
+Finally, each expression used within the SELECT clause is evaluated to return our final table:

 | Departments.Name | Employees.FName |
 |------------------|-----------------|